 However, if a match is shown with a paper in another repository, Turnitin can only reveal the matching passage, and cannot immediately show you the whole document.
 This is because the work is protected by Intellectual Property Rights (IPR) and the host institution must first grant a request for access to the whole paper.
 Requests made to another institution to view a student paper submitted through Turnitin are called Turnitin paper view requests.

 What do paper view requests look like?

 If a tutor from another institution submits a request to view a paper submitted to your course, you will receive an email asking you to grant access.
 The email looks as shown below.

-Click the purple spots for an explanation of the information it contains:
+Click the pink spots for an explanation of the information it contains:

 Figure 1.
 Email from Turnitin with a paper view request.
 Click the purple spots for an explanation of the information it contains.
 View full size image.

 You must ignore it and take no action.

 You can filter these emails out in Gmail.
 Instructions will be added shortly.